Michael21Official/Michael21Official/README.md

 ## Summary

-I am a student at the National Education Commission University in Kraków, majoring in Technical and IT Education.
-Passionate about technology, I am pursuing a career as a full stack developer.
-I am eager to tackle new challenges and continuously expand my skills in both front-end and back-end development.
+I am a Software Engineer at Sabre Poland and a student at the University of the National Education Commission in Kraków, majoring in Technical and IT Education.
+My passion for technology and my drive to continuously expand my skills in both front-end and back-end development have led me to pursue a career as a full stack developer.
+I embrace new challenges and strive for excellence in every project I undertake.

 ## Experience